yeoman/.github/.github/ISSUE_TEMPLATE.md

 request new features.

-Use Stack Overflow for support: http://stackoverflow.com/questions/tagged/yeoman Head over to one of our Gitter rooms (https://gitter.im/yeoman/home) and ask for help if you’re unsure if you ran into a bug or if you have any other question.
+Use Stack Overflow for support: http://stackoverflow.com/questions/tagged/yeoman Head over to our Discord (https://discord.gg/tKnYVm4k) and ask for help in its [`#help` channel](https://discord.com/channels/1326978160515879063/1327268999817334884) if you’re unsure if you ran into a bug or if you have any other question.

 You would like to report a bug?
 Use the search feature to ensure that the bug hasn't been reported before.